Keto Neapolitan Cookies

 • Vanilla – The vanilla cookie is flavored by using vanilla extract.
 You don’t need to add any coloring to this since the cookie dough is already a white Neapolitan color.

-• Chocolate – To flavor these keto Neapolitan cookies with chocolate, you have a couple of options.
+• Chocolate – To add the chocolate flavor, you have a couple of options.
 The best option is to melt down ¼ cup of dark chocolate sugar-free chips and mix the melted chocolate into the dough.
 This creates rich chocolate flavor and produces a dark brown coloring.
-Instead, you could add 2 tablespoons of cocoa powder, but the color won’t be as dark as it would if you used melted chocolate.
+You can also add 2 tablespoons of cocoa powder instead, but the color won’t be as dark as it would with melted chocolate.

 three keto cookies dough flavors of strawberry, vanilla and chocolate pressed together to form a cookies on a baking tray